Kuxha/a2oj-Ladders/less than 1300/readme.md

 Link:https://codeforces.com/problemset/problem/69/A

-This was a simple greedy problem .
-Nothig much to learn.
+Keep three variables.
+Keep adding them as we iterate.
-Just add up all and check if they are zero or not
+In the end we check if they are all zer oor not.

+Rate : *
+Revision : Not needed

 2. Beautiful Matrix